Carzit/sd-webui-samplers-scheduler/README.md

 *Seniorious and Seniorious Karras use the same parameters in this example

 ## More
-If all goes well, a preprint of the paper will be available on arxiv within a few months.

 The idea of this extension was inspired by Seniorious, a Carillon composed of different talismans.

 Different talismans correspond in sequence to make Seniorious a powerful weapon, and so do the samplers in the samplers scheduler.